mikejqzhang/nlp_capstone_sp19/blog_posts/blog_7.md

 * schedule group meetings twice a week
 * make consensus on several goals that we want to achieve each week
 * clearly distribute the work so we could work on our parts parallelly

+## Citations
+Dallas Card, Michael Zhang, and Noah A. Smith.
+Deep Weighted Averaging Classifiers.
+In Proceedings of FAT*, Atlanta, Georgia (2019).